dskrypa/cli_command_parser/docs/_src/subcommands.rst

 .. _subcommand_cls_params:

-When defining a subcommand class that extends a base Command, in addition to the other options that are supported when :ref:`initializing Commands<commands:Initializing Commands>`, the following keyword-only parameters may also be provided along with the class that it extends:
+When defining a subcommand class that extends a base Command, in addition to the other options that are supported when :ref:`initializing Commands<commands:Defining Commands>`, the following keyword-only parameters may also be provided along with the class that it extends:

 :choice: The value a user must provide to choose the target subcommand.
 Spaces are supported.
 By default, the